Katie-Swinea/Spring2024-Paper-Wad-Interceptor/Documentation/Signoffs/MainProcessor.md

 **Signal Interpretation Challenges:** Variability in wireless signal strength, interference, and environmental factors may pose challenges in accurately interpreting sensor data.
 The Jetson Nano needs to be able to filter all signals, determine accurate data that it receives and predict the golf balls trajectory will require enormous testing and a versatile system.
 An accurate signal-processing algorithm and error-handling backup codes are going to be essential for creating reliable data for the system.

 **Resource Utilization:** With 4GB of LPDDR4 RAM, the Jetson Nano offers ample memory for concurrent tasks.
 However, efficient resource management is imperative to prevent resource overload.
-Optimization strategies focus on minimizing memory usage and CPU load, preserving system responsiveness.
+Optimization strategies focus on minimizing memory usage and CPU load, preserving system responsiveness [2].

+**Pause State:** Since the rulebook from Devcom states the requirement for a pause switch integrated with the interceptor to stop the machine from firing, the system will require an integrated switch to halt operations inside the Jetson Nano [9].

+**Pause Switch Voltage:** The pause switch requires a reliable 5V for the Jetson Nano to take the input as an active high input, otherwise the Jetson Nano could incorrectly understand the input, and not pause the system.
+This would break the Pause State constraint creating an immediate issue with the rulebook, therefore causing a disqualification [9].

 ## **Execution Using Jetson Nano:**